 A perfect hangout spot, the lake restaurant situated on the river bed is popular among tourists who love to enjoy hot servings of magi while relishing the cool mountain breeze.

 How to Reach:

-The nearest railway station is in Kandaghat, which is 30 kilometres away.
+The nearest railway station is in Kandaghat, which is 30 kilometers away.

-The nearest airport to Chail is in Shimla, at a distance of 62 kilometres.
+The nearest airport to Chail is in Shimla, at a distance of 62 kilometers.

-Chail is well connected to cities like Shimla, which is 55 kilometres away and Chandigarh, which is 107 kilometres away.
-The distance between Delhi and Chail is 336 kilometres.
+Chail is well connected to cities like Shimla, which is 55 kilometers away and Chandigarh, which is 107 kilometers away.
+The distance between Delhi and Chail is 336 kilometers.